Or The Invasion of the Mysterians. A discussion about the limits of the human brain in understanding the universe – and itself.

 “Gamma rays, denoted by the lower-case Greek letter gamma, are penetrating electromagnetic radiation of a kind arising from the radioactive decay of atomic nuclei.
 It consists of photons in the highest observed range of photon energy….Gamma rays ionize atoms (they are ionizing radiation), and are thus biologically hazardous.” (wikipedia)

 And here’s my point: I can’t see them – they are entirely invisible to me, just as red is to a blindman, but I have a perfectly reasonable concept of them and an understanding of what they are.
 I can reasonably say I know what I’m talking about when I talk about gamma rays.
+Yes, I do have an advantage over the blind man, since I can use the analogy of a visual ray of light to conceive of it.
+But a blind man is not without resources even here – since it’s surely possible for the blind man to conceive of a line joining two points in space, for example, and understand that waves of radiation emanate from the line.
+From there, he can analogise to rays of energy.

 And this kind of predicament for humans is far from unusual.
 For example what about this (from wiki):